straybiker/HA-load-balancer/README.md

 > ```
 > Here, `sensor.netto_verbruik_huis` is the raw household power consumption, and `netto_verbruik_huis_lp` is the filtered value used by the load balancer.

-### Step 3: Configuration
-Update the configuration section to your specific setup and check the configuration from the developer YAML section.
-If you don't need Car Aware functionality, the settings in the car configuration can be emptied

 > [!TIP]
 > For PV aware charging, use a low-pass filter to prevent excesive switching by cloud coverage.
 Example configuration:
 > ```yaml